Allenwood, County Kildare: History

 Allenwood was developed in the nineteenth century as a coaching post along the Edenderry Road.
 Later residential development primarily occurred on local roads to the east of the village, typically as single plot developments.

 Allenwood is the location of a former electricity power station which was fueled by peat from the surrounding bog lands.
 The station was built in 1952 by the Electricity Supply Board (ESB).
-The cooling tower which could be seen from over 30 km, was demolished shortly after the station was retired in 1994.
+The cooling tower which could be seen from over 30 km, was demolished three years after the station was retired in 1994.

 Bord na Móna which processed peat on the local boglands, established a camp for its workers at Allenwood Cross and the Roadstone quarry in Allen is also nearby.
 The industrial park located to the north-west of the village has grown around the location of the former ESB power plant.

 Recent developments

-Allenwood has undergone expansion in the early 21st century, with a two-fold population increase (from 481 to 981 inhabitants) between the 2002 and 2016 censuses.
+Allenwood has undergone expansion in the early 21st century, with a four-fold population increase (from 481 to 1,685 inhabitants) between the 2002 and 2022 censuses.
 Several larger homes have been built in the area as well as a number of housing estates and apartments.
 As of Spring 2019, there were three housing estates under development.

 Traffic lights were also added in late 2016 at the towns major crossroads.
 There is now provision for a new playground and the proposed Grand Canal Greenway would be a local amenity.